 I am looking at women’s magazines at the convenience store.
-On the cover of one of them, I can read “Improve your joshiryoku!”
+On the cover of one of them, I can read, “Improve your joshiryoku!”
 I am in a long meeting.
 One of my colleagues has prepared snacks and drinks for everybody.
-Someone says, “Your joshiryoku is high!”
+Someone says, “Your joshiryoku is so high!”
 I am on the train.
-An advertisement advises visiting a specific hair removal salon to get more joshiryoku.
-The post also bears these words in English: “Girl power!”
+An advertisement advises visiting a specific hair removal salon to get more joshiryoku, and uses the English expression “Girl power!”

 “Joshiryoku” is a word made from joshi [girl] and ryoku [power, force].
 Translated directly, it becomes “girl power.”
 However, the Japanese joshiryoku is far from the philosophy of life once advocated by the Spice Girls.

-・Developing your beauty, which does not mean developing your personal style but means: smelling good, wearing different makeup styles, always having your makeup perfect in front of other people under all circumstances, having an equally well-tended hairstyle, dressing in a feminine and fashionable way.
+- Developing your “beauty,” which does not mean developing your personal style of elegance but means: smelling good, wearing different makeup styles, always having your makeup perfect in front of other people under all circumstances, having an equally well-tended hairstyle, and dressing in a feminine and fashionable way.

-・Approaching other people the right way: always smiling naturally, speaking elegantly (no slang), caring for others, and anticipating their needs.
+- Approaching other people correctly: always smiling naturally, speaking elegantly (no slang), caring for others, and anticipating their needs.

-・Feminine hobbies are also encouraged: flower arrangement, tea ceremony, cute ball pen illustration.
+- Feminine hobbies are also encouraged: flower arrangement, tea ceremony, and cute ball pen illustration.

 Hear me well: I am not saying that the Western view of society is intrinsically better than the Japanese perspective.
 Nor am I saying that the condition for women in the West is perfect.
-However, I have a problem with joshiryoku for two reasons:
+However, I think there is a problem with joshiryoku for two reasons.

 The women I know in Japan are many things.

 Some are very feminine.

 Some have a more relaxed style.